radgrad/docusaurus2/docs/developers/checklists/ui-checklist.md

 ### UI-05: Requests for information or access should make the "why" available.

 When asking for information, consider if some explanation of why the information is being requested should be provided.

+### UI-06: The page loads acceptably quickly.

+Pages for "normal users" should load in less than 3 seconds.
+It is acceptable for admin users to wait longer under certain circumstances.

+### UI-07: The console does not generate errors.

+When loading and/or interacting with the page with Chrome Developer Tools open, no errors should be generated.